Grouping Data with GROUP BY

 The WHERE clause filters individual rows before grouping occurs.
 If you need to filter groups based on aggregate values, you'll need the HAVING clause (covered in the next lesson).

-Let's work through a complete example with the University data:
+Let's work through a complete example with the marketplace data:

 -- First, inspect the data we'll summarize